baileyherbert/envato.js/README.md

 // It must have the same credentials as the instance that originally authenticated the user const oauth = new Envato.OAuth(...);

-// To construct a client without automatic renewal, simply pass the token
-// Once the token expires, the client will stop working let client = new Envato.Client(fakeStorage.get('token'));

 // To construct a client with automatic renewal, pass all properties and an OAuth instance
-// Once the token expires, it will be automatically renewed let client = new Envato.Client({
+// Once the token expires, it will be automatically renewed const client = new Envato.Client({
     token: fakeStorage.get('accessToken'),
     refreshToken: fakeStorage.get('refreshToken'),
     expiration: fakeStorage.get('expiration'),
     oauth
 });

+// To construct a client WITHOUT automatic renewal, simply pass the token
+// Once the token expires, the client will stop working const client = new Envato.Client(fakeStorage.get('token'));
 ```

 Additionally, you will likely want to keep track of the new access token and expiration times whenever the client regenerates it.
 To do this, listen to the `renew` event on the client instance.